Charles Burney (schoolmaster)

-Charles Burney FRS (born Lynn Regis, now King's Lynn, Norfolk, 4 December 1757, died at Deptford, then in Kent, 28 December 1817) was an English classical scholar, schoolmaster, clergyman and chaplain to George III.
+Charles Burney FRS (4 December 1757 – 28 December 1817) was an English writer and scholar.
+He was best known for his works on Greek literature.
+He was well-known for his Appendix to the Graeco-Latin lexicon (1789) and Remarks on the Greek Verses of Milton (1790).
+He was also a schoolmaster, clergyman, and chaplain to King George III.
 He kept a school for boys in Hammersmith and later Greenwich.

-Family and education
+Early life and education

 A native of London, he was the son of Charles Burney, a music historian, and his first wife, Esther Sleepe.
 He was a brother of the novelist and diarist Fanny Burney and the explorer James Burney, and a half-brother of the novelist Sarah Burney.